bjin02/SI507-FinalProject/README.md

     - Initial README file
     - initial python files like:
 		SI507F17_finalproject.py and the  SI507F17_finalproject_tests.py file
+		finalproject.py will cover the data models, cache system, website data scraping system and the database connection utilization system. tests.py will cover all required unit tests.
 	- A requirements.txt file from your virtual environment
-	- Any .py or other file templates that we have to fill in. e.g. secret_data.py
+	- Any .py or other file templates that we have to fill in. e.g. secret_data.py for the webiste API call credentials, .csv files for local caching etc.

 ### Part 2: Get data from least one complex source, in a way you have learned this semester, with caching.

-- Part 0: Scraping with BeautifulSoup from website
+- Part 0: Scraping with BeautifulSoup from National Park websites, process the BeautifulSoup to grab the required National Park data.
-- Part 1: Setup a caching system and it must be at least as complex as e.g. the one in the textbook
+- Part 1: Store the website data into files and setup a local file based caching system and it can support cache data expire.
-	- It’s OK to borrow heavily (but should cite in your README code you borrow) from the textbook, code from class, etc, just make sure it all works for your code in your project

 ### Part 3: Implementing the classes, functions, models and Connecting to Database

-- Part 0: Implement at least 1 class definition
+- Part 0: Implement the National Park class to model the data
-	- The class should include a __repr__ method and a __contains__ method
+	- The class should include a __repr__ method that can descripe the National Park data
+	- And a __contains__ method to check if the National Park data contains required location information
-- Part 1: Use this class definition for anything useful in your program
+- Part 1: Use this class definition for database models in your program
-	- using it to process the data you gather and storing them in database tables, or using it to process data that results from querying your database
+	- Process the BeautifulSoup data to model the National Park data into instances of the classes
-- Part 2: Connect to the database and get in at least 2 different database tables
+- Part 2: Connect to the database and get Sites and States database tables data
-  - Set up at least 2 database tables in a database, and write code to store data in them.
+  - Set up Sites and States database tables in a database, and store the scraped data instances in them.
-  - Each database table have a least 2 columns and end up containing at least 4 rows of data.
-  - The tables you create have at least 1 relationship existing between them, e.g. so you could make a reasonable JOIN query on the two tables.
-  - Have more than two tables if you want, and you may make the database structure more complex.
+  - Database table data with these columns in each:

+	  **Sites**

+		    ID (SERIAL)
+		    Name (VARCHAR up to 128 chars, UNIQUE)
+		    Type [e.g. "National Lakeshore" or "National Park"] (VARCHAR up to 128 chars) State_ID (INTEGER - FOREIGN KEY REFERENCING States) Location (VARCHAR up to 255 chars)
+		    Description (TEXT)

+		**States**

+		    ID (SERIAL)
+		    Name (VARCHAR up to 40 chars, UNIQUE)

+  - Sites table has the external key to the States table.
+We can make JOIN query to these tables
+  - Setup the DB connection code to Connect, Insert, Update and Query the tables

 ### Part 4: Include a full test suite for your project.
-- Part 0: You must have at least 15 test methods and at least 2 subclasses of unittest.TestCase which should have good test coverage of the project
+- Part 0: Implement the unit test class with unittest.TestCase which should have good test coverage of the project
-	-  Use at least one setUp method (e.g. if you need to create instances to test, open files to test…), and a tearDown method if it is useful
+	-  Test as much as possible to provide good code quality

-### Part 4: Include some visual representation of your data that is clear
+### Part 5: Include some visual representation of your data that is clear
-- Part 0: Learn and use the library Plotly, which has a pretty clear Python API I highly recommend!
-It creates nice charts and graphs. https://plot.ly/python/
+- Part 0: Learn and use the library Plotly, which has a pretty clear Python API to create nice charts and graphs. https://plot.ly/python/
+- Part 1: Onboard the Plotly Dashboard API to visualize the National Park data in result of a dashboard that reflects the numbers of National Parks in different States, Comparison of different National Parks and even Pointing out the National Parks in a US Map.